Wills Power of Attorney Legal Advice How it Works Pricing

 3. Reflect on the deceased’s achievements and positive attributes

-After introductions, this is a chance to talk about the impact the deceased had on the world.
-You may like to talk about their hobbies, their passions and how they impacted the people around them.
+After introductions, eulogies offer a chance to talk about the impact your loved one had on the world.
+You may like to talk about their hobbies, their passions and how they impacted the lives of people around them.
+This can cover their impactful ideas, their influence as a friend or their life values.

 E.g Caroline was the most adventurous person I ever met.
 She was always outside trying new extreme sports and dragging us along for the ride.
 Her passion for the outdoors inspired so many people to get active and try new things.